 High quality of life

-Portugal consistently ranks highly when it comes to accessing a country’s quality of life, making it an attractive destination for expats and investors seeking a well-rounded lifestyle.
 The cost of living is generally much more affordable than in other Western European countries, the country’s healthcare system is generally excellent, and there are many top-quality international schools to choose from.

 English is widely spoken

-Most Portuguese people speak English, particularly in the major cities and popular tourist areas like Lisbon, Porto, and the Algarve in Southern Portugal.
-Most young people and a good proportion of older people will speak English, so you shouldn’t have too many communication issues.
 With this said, we recommend you learn Portuguese, at least the basics, as it’s always nice to be able to get around in the local language.
-Plus, if you speak Portuguese, it will help you integrate more easily into local life.
+Plus, speaking Portuguese will help you integrate more easily into local life.

-According to the 2023 EF English Proficiency Index (EF EPI), which evaluates language skills across 100 countries and regions globally, Portugal ranks eighth in English proficiency among non-native speakers worldwide, outperforming most European countries including Germany and Finland.
+According to the 2023 EF English Proficiency Index (EF EPI), which evaluates language skills across 100 countries and regions globally, Portugal ranks eighth in English proficiency among non-native speakers worldwide, outperforming most European countries, including Germany and Finland.Â

 Thriving real estate market

-Moving to Portugal, you will face not difficulties buying property in the country.
+Moving to Portugal, you will face no difficulties buying property in the country.
 There are no restrictions on foreign citizens buying property in Portugal, and you’ll find the process of securing property quite straightforward.
+Portugal has a dynamic and booming real estate market that has reached new levels in the past few years.Â

-Portugal has a dynamic and booming real estate market that has reached new levels in the past few years.
-You will find a wide range of property types on the market, whether you are seeking a luxury property in the Algarve, a modern apartment in Lisbon, or a countryside villa in the heart of the Portuguese countryside.
-Alongside this, property prices remain affordable compared to housing prices in many other European countries.
+There is a wide range of property types on the market, whether you are seeking a luxury property in the Algarve, a modern apartment in Lisbon, or a countryside villa in the heart of the Portuguese countryside.
+Portugal house prices remain affordable compared to housing prices in many other Western European countries.

 Large expat population

-Portugal has become increasingly popular with expats in recent years, drawing people from diverse backgrounds and from different walks of life, whether it’s retirees, families, or young professionals.
-Whether you settle in the Algarve, Lisbon, or Porto, you’ll find large expat communities.
-To get to know fellow expats, you can partake in activities, whether it’s golf, tennis, yoga, cooking classes, or watersports.
-There are also regular meetups in many cities and Facebook groups that you can use to create your network.
+Whether you settle in the Algarve, Lisbon, or Porto, you’ll find large expat communities that can help you with cultural integration.
+To get to know fellow expats and join expat groups, you can partake in activities, whether it’s golf, tennis, yoga, cooking classes, or watersports.
+There are also regular meetups in many cities and Facebook groups that you can use to create your network, especially with expats working remotely in Portugal.

 Many retirees flock to Portugal for its tranquil ambiance and sunny climate, while a rising number of digital nomads are capitalizing on the country’s burgeoning startup culture and the Digital Nomad Visa, which was launched in 2022.